 Please visit our Terms & Conditions page for further information.

-Bamiyan lies between the ancient mineral streaked Hindu Kush mountains and the soaring sharp peaks of the Koh-e Babur.
+Bamiyan lies between the ancient mineral streaked Hindu Kush mountains and the soaring sharp peaks of the Koh-e Baba.
 Its verdant green valleys are punctuated by ancient mud brick fortresses and crumbling ruins dating back to when Genghis Khan laid ruin to the region.
 Our running routes will take us across the mountains surrounding the dazzling blue lakes of Band e Amir.

 Bamiyan is a safe and peaceful region, populated by the Hazara people, who are staunchly opposed to the Taliban.